PrachetaBA/estimating-prevalence-mcc/README.md

 ### Learn a model to predict optimal min-support
 #### Generate training data for min-support model
 1. Generate parameters for min-support training data: Run ``python generate_support_params.py 1`` (The first dataset ``Delta_0`` is used as training data for the min-support model with unregularized maxEnt)

 #### Use training data to learn a model that predicts optimal min-support
-2. Run unregularized maxEnt using 10 different values of support for each datum ``python synthetic_support_unreg.py $f_n $s_n`` where f_n specifies the file number ranging from 1-2100 and s_n is the support number ranging from 1-10)
+1. Run unregularized maxEnt using 10 different values of support for each datum ``python synthetic_support_unreg.py $f_n $s_n`` where f_n specifies the file number ranging from 1-2100 and s_n is the support number ranging from 1-10)
-3. Calculate the Jensen-Shannon distance between the ground-truth distribution and the resulting maxEnt distribution for each datum ``python extract_js.py support_1``
+2. Calculate the Jensen-Shannon distance between the ground-truth distribution and the resulting maxEnt distribution for each datum ``python extract_js.py support_1``
-4. To learn a model that predicts the optimal min-support, for each file number ``$f_n``, we extract the min-support that gives us the mininum Jensen-Shannon distance and use the features of these data points to train a machine-learning model: ``python learn_optimal_support.py 1``
+3. To learn a model that predicts the optimal min-support, for each file number ``$f_n``, we extract the min-support that gives us the mininum Jensen-Shannon distance and use the features of these data points to train many machine-learning (ML) models.
+This code chooses the model with the highest accuracy as the best predictor: ``python learn_optimal_support.py 1``

 ### Learn optimal value of regularization parameters W
 1. For a range of values for the width parameter W, run regularized maxEnt on the training data: ``python test_regularization.py $f_n $w_n`` (where f_n specifies the file number ranging from 1-2100 and w_n is the width number ranging from 0-15, 0 being unregularized maxent and 1-15 being different values for the width parameter W)